 Clinical trials are appropriate for patients at all stages of disease.
-The purpose of a A research study to test how well new medical approaches work in people. is to safely monitor the effects of a drug on patients over time and to identify more effective therapies for specific diseases.
+The purpose of a clinical trial is to safely monitor the effects of a drug on patients over time and to identify more effective therapies for specific diseases.
 By participating in a clinical trial, patients may or may not get access to the newest therapies but will receive quality care in a very carefully controlled and supportive environment.

 Participation in a clinical trial is especially important for patients with lymphoma because many of the different lymphoma types are rare diseases, which make it very hard to find enough patients to enroll in studies.
 If patients are interested in participating in a clinical study, they should ask their doctor if there is an appropriate trial for them and what the potential risks and benefits may be.